Nursing Assistant (CNA)

 Flu Vaccine

-A flu vaccine is required for all students who are scheduled to be in a clinical site between October 1 and March 31.
-Should you receive a flu vaccine at a different site, either bring the receipt from this provider or have this provider sign the health requirement form.
+A flu vaccine is required for all students scheduled to be in a clinical site between October 1 and March 31.

 TB Test

-Please note that a 2-step TB skin test means that you get two skin tests, one to three weeks apart.
+Tuberculosis screening is completed initially and annually thereafter with a 2-step TB skin test or Quantiferon blood test.
+Please note that a 2-step TB skin test means you get two skin tests, 7 to 21 days apart.
 This will require four trips to your doctor: two trips are to receive the skin tests, and two trips are to have the skin tests read.

 If you have a positive TB skin test or have received the BCG vaccination, you will then need to have a Quantiferon blood test drawn.
-The blood test must be drawn within one year of the start of clinical.
+The blood test must be drawn within one year of the end of the course.
 The Quantiferon blood test can be done in place of the 2-step TB test, but the test is generally more expensive.

 What if I need to miss a portion of the class?